Yoga for Obesity

 Evidence-based yoga therapy or Yoga for Obesity

 At Vedamrita our purpose is to bring the best and scientific research and evidence-based yoga therapy to our beloved readers and our students likewise and thereby increasing the general acceptability of Yoga therapy amidst the field of various treatments available.
-Below are few research papers we find out related to yoga and Obesity.
+Below are a few research papers we find out related to yoga and Obesity.

 Research Papers on Yoga for Obesity: –